KKardd/notionCalendar-commit/README.md

 ⚠️CAUTION
 - This is based on an public repository.
 - This set ISO time as a Korean standard.
 If it is not running in Korea, you should follow the document below and press [here](https://kkardd.notion.site/Notion-ISO-time-Setting-2011a658388a46268559ef3476b2c582?pvs=4) to set up additional settings.
+- If you want to use the Notion Calendar function as a team, not as an individual, please follow what is written in the README below and click [here](https://kkardd.notion.site/Team-Notion-Calendar-Commit-1826586d233f469b8884b5f2c07d06fc?pvs=4) to set it up additionally.
 ---

 ## 📄 Guide Document